Alexejhero/Dlockly/setup.md

 ![secret](https://cdn.discordapp.com/attachments/606876870063030273/606894839283318833/unknown.png)

-once done paste your token in your .env file under `DISCORD_CLIENT_SECRET`
+once done paste your secret in your .env file under `DISCORD_CLIENT_SECRET`

 Now you need to go to discord.
 In the settings go to appearance and turn on developer mode if it isn't already.

 Now go find the server you want to have the bot in, and right click it and hit, copy ID

+Paste your id in your .env file under `DISCORD_GUILD_ID`

-Go back to your .env
+If you want a admin role, do the steps above but for the role in the server above and paste it in `DISCORD_ROLE_ID` Go back to your .env
 Everything v is leftovers from other stuff
 ### You can configure the bot [here](https://dlockly.glitch.me).